U.S. ready to deal with any North Korean 'Christmas gift': Trump

 PALM BEACH, Fla.
-(Reuters) - U.S. President Donald Trump on Tuesday brushed off North Korea’s warning of a “Christmas gift”, saying the United States would “deal with it very successfully,” amid concerns in the United States that Pyongyang might be preparing a missile test.
+(Reuters) - U.S. President Donald Trump on Tuesday brushed off North Korea’s warning of a “Christmas gift”, saying the United States would “deal with it very successfully,” amid U.S. concerns that Pyongyang might be preparing a long-range missile test.

 “We’ll find out what the surprise is and we’ll deal with it very successfully,” Trump told reporters at his Mar-a-Lago resort.
 “We’ll see what happens.”